openpgp-pqc/draft-ehlen-openpgp-nist-bp-comp/draft-ehlen-openpgp-nist-bp-comp.md

 The algorithm-specific secret key for ML-DSA + ECDSA keys is this series of values:

- - A fixed-length octet string representing the ECDSA secret key as a big-endian encoded integer, whose length depends on the algorithm used as specified in {{tab-ecdsa-artifacts}}.
+ - A fixed-length octet string representing the ECDSA secret key as a big-endian encoded integer, whose length depends on the algorithm ID as specified in {{tab-ecdsa-artifacts}}.

  - A fixed-length octet string containing the ML-DSA secret key in seed format, whose length is 32 octets (compare {{tab-mldsa-artifacts}}).
    The seed format is defined in accordance with Section 3.6.3 of [FIPS-204].
    Namely, the secret key is given by the value `xi` generated in step 1 of `ML-DSA.KeyGen` [FIPS-204].
    Upon parsing the secret key format, or before using the secret key, for the expansion of the key, the function `ML-DSA.KeyGen_internal` [FIPS-204] has to be invoked with the parsed value of `xi` as input.

 # Security Considerations

-The following security considerations given in {{draft-ietf-openpgp-pqc-12}} equally apply to this document:
+The following security considerations given in {{I-D.draft-ietf-openpgp-pqc}} equally apply to this document:

-- the security aspects of composite signatures (Section 9.1 in {{draft-ietf-openpgp-pqc-12}}),
+- the security aspects of composite signatures (Section 9.1 in {{I-D.draft-ietf-openpgp-pqc}}),
-- the arguments for the security features of the KEM combiner given in Section 9.2 of {{draft-ietf-openpgp-pqc-12}}, as also the NIST and Brainpool curves represent nominal groups according to {{ABH+21}},
+- the arguments for the security features of the KEM combiner given in Section 9.2 of {{I-D.draft-ietf-openpgp-pqc}}, as also the NIST and Brainpool curves represent nominal groups according to {{ABH+21}},
-- the considerations regarding domain separartion and context binding for the KEM combiner (Section 9.2.1 in {{draft-ietf-openpgp-pqc-12}}),
+- the considerations regarding domain separation and context binding for the KEM combiner (Section 9.2.1 in {{I-D.draft-ietf-openpgp-pqc}}),
-- the use of the hedged variant of ML-DSA (Section 9.3 in {{draft-ietf-openpgp-pqc-12}}),
+- the use of the hedged variant of ML-DSA (Section 9.3 in {{I-D.draft-ietf-openpgp-pqc}}),
-- the minimum digest size for PQ/T signatures (Section 9.4 in {{draft-ietf-openpgp-pqc-12}}),
+- the minimum digest size for PQ/T signatures (Section 9.4 in {{I-D.draft-ietf-openpgp-pqc}}),
-- the use of symmetric encryption in SEIPD packets (Section 9.5 in {{draft-ietf-openpgp-pqc-12}}),
+- the use of symmetric encryption in SEIPD packets (Section 9.5 in {{I-D.draft-ietf-openpgp-pqc}}),
-- and key generation for composite schemes (Section 9.6 in {{draft-ietf-openpgp-pqc-12}}).
+- and key generation for composite schemes (Section 9.6 in {{I-D.draft-ietf-openpgp-pqc}}).

 When implementing or using any of the algorithms defined in this specification, the above referenced security considerations should be noted.